 Interoperability in healthcare refers to the seamless communication between various systems, technologies, applications, and tools to enhance the overall experience for patients, providers, and health systems.
 In the face of a growing array of technological solutions, maintaining a commitment to interoperability is crucial.
 This ensures that different devices and applications can effectively communicate and exchange data.

 In practical terms, interoperability means the efficient sharing of patient health information (PHI) between the electronic health record (EHR) and other tools.
 Given the involvement of PHI, preserving patient privacy is of utmost importance.
 However, achieving the necessary privacy sometimes involves deidentifying patient data, potentially leading to the loss of key data diversity or information about Social Determinants of Health (SDOH) for individuals (see Theme 2).
-Addressing the challenge of achieving interoperability while maintaining a holistic view of the patient population is a complex task that many in the healthcare industry are actively addressing.
+Addressing the challenge of achieving interoperability while maintaining a holistic view of the patient population is a complex task.
+Many in the healthcare industry are actively working on solutions to this issue.

 While retail health options bring benefits to consumers by reducing costs and introducing a more consumer-oriented mindset to healthcare, they also contribute to increased fragmentation.
 Disjointed or fragmented health data across systems can result in care redundancy, inefficiency, and frustration.
 In the era of healthcare consumerization, ensuring interoperability remains imperative for fostering patient engagement in their care.